National Archives Frequently Asked Questions

 How do I get to an online copy of the U.S. Code?

 A searchable version can be found on the Office of the Law Revision Counsel web site at the U.S. House of Representatives.
-The Code is also available for sale by the U.S. Government Printing Office in a variety of formats.
+The Code is also available for sale by the U.S. Government Publishing Office in a variety of formats.

 How can I find something specific on your web site?